eamars/OpenTrickler-RP2040-Controller/README.md

     git submodule init

-Now using git clone all submodules
+Now using git clone all submodules.
+It may take up to 5 minutes to clone all required submodules.

     git submodule update --init --recursive

 ### Configure CMake
-From the workspace root directory, run the below script to load required environment variables:
+Open the PowerShell, run the below script to load required environment variables:

     .\configure_env.ps1

-To build firmware for Pico W, run below command:
+To build firmware for Pico W, from the same PowerShell session, run below command:

     cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug -DPICO_BOARD=pico_w

-To build firmware for Pico 2W, run below command:
+To build firmware for Pico 2W, from the same PowerShell session, run below command:

     cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug -DPICO_BOARD=pico2_w

 ### Build Firmware
-From the same workspace root directory, run the below command to build the firmware from source code:
+From the same workspace root directory, run the below command to build the firmware from source code into the `build` directory:

     cmake --build build --config Debug